Voter Intimidation: What Is It and What to Do

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Congress recognized that voter intimidation undermined the principles of democracy and in 1940 passed a law criminalizing voter intimidation.
-Other voter intimidation-related laws include:
+In 1940, Congress recognized that voter intimidation undermined the principles of democracy and passed a law criminalizing voter intimidation.
+This law said anybody caught intimidating or suppressing voter participation would get fined and imprisoned for up to one year.

-- The Ku Klux Klan Act of 1871, which protected newly-freed slaves from harassment at the polls; and
+- The Ku Klux Klan Act of 1871.
+Protected newly freed enslaved people from harassment at polling locations on election day

-- The Voting Rights Act of 1965, which prohibited intimidation, threats, and coercion.
+- The Voting Rights Act of 1965.
+Banned intimidation, threats, and coercion

 Is Voter Intimidation a Felony?